JetBrains/guide/site/webstorm/tips/add-icons-to-zen-mode/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./tip.png
-leadin: >
+---
 The easy way to add gutter icons to *Zen* and *Distraction-free* modes:

 - Right-click to the left of your code and select *Configure Gutter Icons*.
 - In the dialog that appears, tick *Show gutter icons*, selecting the ones you want to be shown if needed, and click *OK*.
----